sudheerj/reactjs-interview-questions/README.md

 74. ### Is it possible to use async/await in plain React?

-    # Can You Use async/await in Plain React?

     Yes, you can use `async/await` in plain React, as long as your JavaScript environment supports ES2017+.
 Nowadays most modern browsers and build tools support ES2017+ version.
 If you're using **Create React App**, **Next.js**, **Remix**, or any modern React setup, `async/await` is supported out of the box through **Babel**.

     ### Example Usage